How to Apply for an IRS Tax Filing Extension for Free - Form 4868

 Not expecting to file your return by the deadline?
 You can apply for an extension, but you’ll still have to estimate the amount of income tax you owe — and pay it by the original deadline.

-Although the deadline to file your individual tax return for tax year 2010 has been extended to April 18, 2011, it may not be enough time for some taxpayers.
+Although the deadline to file your individual tax return for tax year 2022 is due months away at April 15, 2023, it may not be enough time for some taxpayers.

 Taxes Are Still Due By Original Deadline

 A filing extension only give taxpayers more time to complete and file their tax returns.
 As part of Form 4868, taxpayers have to estimate their total tax liability and pay that projected income tax due by April 15, 2023.
 If the estimated tax paid is less than what the IRS calculates to be the actual tax liability, the IRS will slap on a late payment penalty.
 So, if you are applying for a filing extension it would be wise to overestimate, pay the taxes, and receive a tax refund for the amount you overpaid.

 If you are already a paid user of tax preparation software, you can e-file Form 4868 easily from the program.
 If you are working with a professional tax preparer, notify the tax preparer and it should be taken care of quickly.